ICT4LT Module 2.2

 2.2.3.2 Scanning and OCR software

 Most image editing packages also include software for acquiring images from scanners: see Section 2.1.8 above.
-When you buy a flatbed scanner it is normally supplied with software for scanning images from photographs or other printed media, and with optical character recognition (OCR) software for scanning in texts and converting them into a format that can be read with a word-processor.
-Useful scanning, photo-imaging and OCR software - including OCR software that recognises languages other than English - can be found at:
+When you buy a flatbed scanner it is normally supplied with software for scanning images from photographs or other printed media, and with optical character recognition (OCR) software for scanning in texts and converting them into a format that can be read with a word-processor and then edited.
+See OmniPage at http://www.nuance.com

 2.2.3.3 Sound recording and editing software